-If you’ve missed my post on top girls’ names and the issues we had to think about there, here is the link: Chic French Baby Girl Names.
-In both lists of names, I’ve gone for ones I love, that are a bit popular, a bit unusual, and most of all, pronounceable in English and in French.
+If you’ve missed my post for girls and the issues we had to think about there, here is the link for French Baby Girl Names.
+I’ve also put together a list of gender-neutral French names to give even more ideas.
+In both lists, I’ve gone for ones I love, that are a bit popular, a bit unusual, and most of all, pronounceable in English and in French.

 ☞ READ MORE: Giving birth in France: Oh Baby!

-The list of trendy baby names in France actually includes a lot of the same American names, eg. Michael.
-The name, however, is pronounced completely differently in English, while the French have two possible pronunciations that you could go with.
+The list of classic baby names in France actually includes a lot of the same names as American lists, eg. Michael.
+The name, however, is pronounced completely differently in English, while the French version has two possible pronunciations that you could go with.

 Other names, like Ryan, took me a few minutes to figure out how it was spelt when I heard it in French, because it didn’t sound anything like the North American pronunciation of Ryan.